-80 mile course – two feed stations
+80 mile course – two feed stations – Blue signs

 All the attractions of the 50 mile course with the added challenge of a loop of the rolling Oxfordshire Plain with its many picturesque villages.

 As for the 50 mile route riders take a gentle climb out of Marlow towards Frieth and Fingest which will ease you in gradually.
 The first climb of the day is Oxford Road – known as Windmill Hill for obvious reasons.
-This is the windmill that featured in the children’s classic film Chitty Chitty Bang Bang.
-The bottom of this climb is the toughest, once you’ve completed for the first 100 metres you’re past the worst.
-At the top you are rewarded with fabulous views of the Hambledon valley and Turville (filming location for many TV shows including Midsomer Murders, Vicar of Dibley, Lewis, Miss Marple, Jonathan Creek).
+This is the Windmill that featured in the children’s classic film Chitty Chitty Bang Bang.
+The bottom of this climb is the toughest, once you’ve completed for the first 100 meters you’re past the worst.
+At the top you are rewarded with fabulous views of the Hambledon Valley and Turville (filming location for many TV shows including Midsomer Murders, Vicar of Dibley, Lewis, Miss Marple, Jonathan Creek).

 Now a steady, gradual climb up to the highest point on the route at Stokenchurch followed by an exhilarating, fast descent.
 Riders now leave the 50 mile route and head right past Aston Rowant turning left at Kingston Blount towards Emmington, Towersey (famous for its Morris Men) skirting the edge of Thame.
-The route heads out across the rolling Oxfordshire plain, to Chearsley for the first feed station.
+The route heads out across the rolling Oxfordshire plain, to the first feed station.
 Once you’ve refuelled, continue the loop across the plain taking in Worminghall, Wheatley, Great Milton (home to Le Manoir aux Quat’Saisons ‘restaurant with rooms’), Great & Little Haseley, Chalgrove, Berrick Salmone, and on to Benson and Ewelme for a well deserved second pit stop.
 Here you rejoin the 50 mile route, and take in the second major climb of the day Swyncombe Hill up to Cookley Green.